 - Helical Piers – If your lighter structures like your patio or porch are showing signs of a foundation settlement, helical piers can serve as a steadfast option.
 They work the same as Push Piers in permanently stabilizing your foundation, but these are “screwed” into the ground.

 - Slab Piers – Slab Piers work and can be installed the same as Helical and Push Piers, but these are specifically for stabilizing and potentially lifting your concrete slab foundation.

 - Crawl Space Support Posts – For areas of soft, bouncy, sagging floors above your crawl space, we’ll install a heavy-duty solution.
 Unlike typical light-duty jack posts, our IntelliJack Crawl Space Support Posts are made of galvanized steel to resist rust and corrosion.
-It is five times stronger than builder’s grade support jacks, and they can support loads of more than 60,000 lbs.
+This system has an allowable load capacity of more than 24,000 pounds per support jack.
 These jacks permanently reinforce sagging floors and floor joists, they can help lift these support systems back to level and can be adjusted if any settlement occurs.

 - Wall Anchors – Another permanent stabilization solution is our wall anchor system for walls that are cracking and moving inward.
 Earth anchors are securely embedded in stable soil away from the foundation wall, and they are connected to sturdy steel wall plates with long steel rods, which braces the foundation wall.
 This stops inward movement and prevents wall failure.
 Tightening these anchors over time can help return your foundation walls back to their original positions.